HermanMartinus/justsketchme-frontend/_posts/2020-12-21-drawing-apps-you-should-check-out.md

 title: Drawing apps you should check out!
 date: 2020-12-21 22:00:00 +0000
 permalink: drawing-apps-to-check-out
-description: 'Looking for some fresh new software to give a go?
+description: 'Looking for some fresh new art and drawing software to give a go?
 Here''s a list of some lesser known beauties worthy of your attention. '
 image: "/uploads/draw2.png"
 author: Dante Ludolf